andreafuturi/DenoVitePreact/README.md

 ## How it works?
 Deno is running on port 8000
-Every request by a client is processed by /server/index.js which renders client/index.jsx at every route (You can easily setup server side routing if you want).
+Every request by a client is processed by /server/main.jsx which renders client/index.jsx at every route chaninging only its children based on the requested path.
-Every file from client/assets/ is automatically served at yoursite.com/assets/
+Every file from client/ is automatically served at yoursite.com/ If it is a .jsx file it will be ignored and rendered as a route instead If it is a .js file it will be ignored and rendered as an api endpoint instead

-Vite is running on port 3456 in dev mode, when compiled it is served from assets/dist at youtsite.com/dist-assets/ The client/index.jsx auto injects itself in the <head> tag so that it can hydrates the app in the browser and continue rendering
+Vite is running on port 3456 in dev mode, when compiled it is served from dist at youtsite.com/dist/ The client/main.jsx auto injects itself in the <head> tag so that it can hydrates the app in the browser and continue rendering

 ```jsx
 function App() {